aws-samples/gen-ai-trivia/README.md

 ## Uninstall Solution

-1. To remove the AWS CloudFormation Stacks allow the AWS Resources they create, run the following commands.
+1. To remove the AWS CloudFormation Stacks along with the AWS Resources they create, run the following commands:

    ```bash
    cdk destroy gen-ai-trivia-s3-artifact-deployment --force